vmarin93/pokedexcli/README.md

 ## Usage

-Once inside the REPL, you can use the following commands:
+The CLI features a custom-built interactive shell.
+Once inside the REPL, you can use the following keys:
+- **Up/Down Arrows**: Navigate through your command history.
+- **Backspace/Delete**: Edit your current command.
+- **Ctrl-C**: Safely exit the application.

+Available commands:

 - `help`: Displays a help message describing all available commands.
 - `map`: Displays the names of 20 location areas in the Pokémon world.
 Each subsequent call displays the next 20 areas.